A coastal destination with beaches, wildlife, and Puerto Rico’s largest resort.

 Accommodations for All

 Palmas del Mar, Puerto Rico’s largest resort, is set on 2,750 acres in Humacao.
 The gated beachfront getaway caters to a mix of both visitors and Puerto Rican residents, with state-of-the-art facilities including two 18-hole golf courses, a 20-court tennis center, an equestrian center, a beach club, a marina, and more than a dozen restaurants.
-In addition to Wyndham Candelero Beach Resort, a 107-room all-inclusive hotel, the complex encompasses stately residential houses and modern apartments that owners often rent to travelers by the night or by the week.
+In addition to Wyndham Palmas Beach and Golf Resort, a 107-room all-inclusive hotel, the complex encompasses stately residential houses and modern apartments that owners often rent to travelers by the night or by the week.

 If oceanfront luxury isn’t in your budget, small, no-frills guesthouses like Barefoot Travelers Rooms and Tropical Island Escape offer affordable alternatives that are within walking distance of the beach and the reserve.